 In accordance with District policy, official college transcripts received by Columbia College will be evaluated for college credit.
 Transcripts received become the property of Columbia College.

 - The elective unit requirement may be met with courses from regionally accredited colleges and universities without further evaluation.

 - Program and general education requirements may be met with courses from regionally accredited colleges and universities after being evaluated through the course equivalency or course substitution process, which includes use of C-ID designations

 Course Substitution or Waiver:

 Occasionally a student may have completed a college-level course at another college that may be similar to one at Columbia College.
 A request for Course Substitution/Waiver of any graduation requirement must be petitioned to the Academic Requirements Review Committee.
 A counselor may assist you with completing the petition if needed.
-Course Substitution/Waiver
+See Student Forms page for the petition.